NietoDeveloper/BriefCase/README.md

-# BriefCase
+# Manuel Nieto BriefCase

-# Personal Information Site
+## Personal Information Site

 Welcome to my personal information site!
 This site serves as an online portfolio and a way to showcase my personal and professional details.